telecmi/piopiy_node_example/outbound_dialer/README.md

-const customer_number = "Your customer number"; // Your customer phone number with country code. const piopiy_number = "Your piopiy number"; // Your piopiy number provided by the Piopiy TeleCMI platform. const multiple_agent_number = ["Your agent's phone number"]; // Multiple agent's phone number with country code. const options = {
+const customer_number = "Your customer number"; // Your customer phone number with country code. const piopiy_number = "Your piopiy number"; // Your piopiy number provided by the Piopiy TeleCMI platform. const multiple_agent_number = ["Your agent phone number", "Your agent phone number"]; // Multiple agent's phone number with country code. const options = {
   duration: 10, // (Optional) Maximum duration of the call in seconds.
   timeout: 20, // (Optional) Time to wait for the call to be answered.